shynnobi/vite-powerflow/docs/development.md

 # Development Environment

-This guide covers the essential development environment and workflow setup in Vite PowerFlow.
+This guide details the development environment and workflow setup for Vite PowerFlow.

 ## Table of Contents